anitaposch/anita-grav/user/pages/04.blog/articles-2022/221221-review-2022/221221-Bitcoin-adoption-Africa-2022.md

 ---
-title: Podcast: 2022 - A Year In Grassroots Bitcoin Adoption For Africa
+title: "Podcast: 2022 - A Year In Grassroots Bitcoin Adoption For Africa"
 taxonomy:
     tags: [Blog, Bitcoin in Africa, Show]
 routes: